p2poolv2/stats/README.md

    Replace `username`, `password`, `server`, `port`, `database` with your actual PostgreSQL credentials, server details, and database names.
    You can also set the DB_SSL to true if you want to use SSL and set the DB_SSL_REJECT_UNAUTHORIZED to true if you want to reject untrusted SSL certificates (like self-signed certificates).
    If PostgreSQL is running locally, you can make `DB_HOST` `/var/run/postgresql/` (which connects via a Unix socket).
 The username and password are then ignored (authentication is done based on the Unix user connection to the socket).
-   If ckpool is running locally you can make `API_URL` the path to the logs directory.
-For example `/home/ckpool-testnet/solobtc/logs`.

 6. Install dependencies: `pnpm install`
 7. Run database migrations: `pnpm migration:run`